6 Ways To Exfoliate Your Legs Naturally + How To Pick The Best Method For Your Skin

 If you already have active ingrown hairs on the legs, try to avoid them when using a body scrub.
 Exfoliation can serve as a great way to prevent ingrown hairs from returning, but a harsh body scrub may make the irritated spot even worse—look to ingrown hair treatments like these instead.

 As you can tell, exfoliating the legs (and the whole body, for that matter) isn't a step you'll want to miss.
 If you have sensitive skin, stick to gentle chemical exfoliants or a washcloth.
 For those looking to get a deeper scrub, sugar and coffee scrubs, along with exfoliating mitts and dry brushes, will be the perfect solution.
-And if your ingrowns just won't let up, it might be due to a dull razor—here are 11 better options to shop if that's the case.
+And if your ingrowns just won't let up, it might be due to a dull razor—here are options to shop if that's the case.
+Want to move onto the face?
+Here's our guide to exfoliating the face.